Qazzian/qazzian_co_uk/README.md

 Once these have been setup run node index.js to build the site The compiled site will be saved in the build/ dir

+= TODO

+For my site
+Fill in personal bio data
+Set up links to external sites
+	github, linkedin, blog, etc

+Fill in current and past jobs
+	loveholidays, Grapple, Photobox, council
+	start & end dates, position, brief description of the roll

+Setup a sitemap file & add it to robots.txt
+Setup a way of moving 'other' assets into various directories like robots.txt, fav.ico etc